-- (i) Ng Kwok Fun was appointed as non-executive director with effect from 23 June 2017. - (ii) Deceased on 30 March 2017.
-The amount of HK\$2,795,263 included (1) salary of HK\$1,362,382 for the year ended 31 March 2017; and (2) ex gratia payment of HK\$1,432,881 (inclusive of the long service payment of HK\$958,922 under Hong Kong Employment Ordinance) which was recognised as expenses in prior years.
-No remuneration was made to Ng Kwok Fun (alternate director to Ng See Wah) during the year ended 31 March 2017. - (iii) No directors' retirement benefit is arising on or after or in connection with a directors' retirement during the year. - (iv) No payment made or benefit provided in respect of the termination of the service of all directors, whether in the capacity of directors or in any other capacity while directors. - (v) No consideration provided to or receivable by third parties for making available the services of a person as director or in any other capacity while director.
+- (i) Appointed on 3 April 2018. - (ii) Resigned on 3 April 2018. - (iii) Appointed on 23 June 2017. - (iv) No directors' retirement benefit is arising on or after or in connection with a director's retirement during the year. - (v) No payment made or benefit provided in respect of the termination of the service of all directors, whether in the capacity of directors or in any other capacity while directors. - (vi) No consideration provided to or receivable by third parties for making available the services of a person as director or in any other capacity while director.